vijayvulava/geochem/_sources/21Energy.md

 Chemical change involves making or breaking chemical bonds.
 Formation of water from constituent elements is an example of chemical change:

 $$\ce{2 H2(g) + O2(g) -> 2 H2O(l)} $$
-In each case there was a specific type of energy involved in the change.
+In each case, a specific type of energy was involved in the change.
 This energy must be released or supplied for changes (reactions) to occur.

 <div class="container">